Of Padmaavat, Jayasi and Khusrau

 But the greatest injustice the maker of “Padmaavat”, the movie, do is to the memory of Amir Khusrau, the father of Hindavi, Qawwali and the artist his country remembers as India’s parrot.

-The Sufi poet and one of the greatest artists India ever produced is shown as a courtier who praises and provides justification to Khilji’s worst moves even his lust for power and women.
+The Sufi poet and one of the greatest artists India ever produced is shown as a courtier who praises and provides justification to Khilji’s bad moves even his lust for power and women.

 When Alauddin Khilji kills his uncle Jalaluddin Khilji and reaches Delhi to proclaim him as the new Sultan-e-Hind, Bhansali’s Khusrau says history will remember his deed (of murdering his uncle) as a strong necessity of time and not a murder.